1hada/custom-depth-camera/README.md

 mkdir -p ~/.tmuxp
 mkdir -p ~/.ros/camera_info
+sudo mkdir -p /etc/udev/rules.d/

+# I use a USB hub dedicated to these cameras and define these rules to make it as easy as pie to know exactly which camera corresponds to left/right and upper/lower
-sudo mkdir -p /etc/udev/rules.d/ sudo cp .udev/99-usb-camera.rules /etc/udev/rules.d/99-usb-camera.rules
+sudo cp .udev/99-usb-camera.rules /etc/udev/rules.d/99-usb-camera.rules

 cp .tmuxp/*  ~/.tmuxp/
 cp .camera_info/*  ~/.ros/camera_info/